(Updated Nov. 28, 2018)

 The blood thinner drug Xarelto (rivaroxaban) has been linked to serious bleeding events and death, prompting legal action on behalf of injured users.

 Like other anticoagulant drugs, Xarelto carries a risk of internal bleeding (hemorrhaging) side effects.
 But Xarelto—marketed as a superior alternative to traditional blood thinners such as warfarin—is different from earlier anticoagulants in important ways.
-First, it does not have an antidote to stop internal bleeding side effects.
+First, it did not have an antidote to stop internal bleeding side effects until AndexXa was approved in May of 2018—seven years after Xarelto was first prescribed to patients.
 Second, it does not require regular blood monitoring tests that may help prevent uncontrolled bleeding.

 Xarelto users have claimed that they suffered the following serious side effects while taking the drug as directed: